aabhishekjha1997/OpenROAD-7nm-Design-Contes/README.md

 ![gui_final ](https://user-images.githubusercontent.com/129440945/229122401-ac327463-a84b-4341-b8cf-af9c51944083.png)
 Fig (VI) GUI after RC Extraction and Post Route Optmization. (ibex/asap7)

-# Problem Statement:
+# Problem Statement:(OpenROAD 7nm Contest)

-Comming to the problem Statement the design selected was "ibex" using asap7 PDK, the main agenda of which I worked on was to meet the timing of the design and tried to Optimize the WNS and TNS.
+Coming to the problem Statement,the design selected was "ibex" using asap7 PDK.
+The main agenda of which I worked on was to meet the timing of the design and tried to Optimize the WNS and TNS.

 Before reaching to the final result multiple iteration were to optmize the timing using the following commands: